Napalm Death: Rise to success (1990–1994)

 In Florida, the group began work on Harmony Corruption.
-Corruption saw stylistic changes from the band, exhibiting blast beats and slower tempos.
-Death metal was a greater influence on Corruption than previous records.
+Corruption saw stylistic changes from the band.
+It exhibited stronger influence from death metal by incorporating blast beats and slower tempos.
 Following the record's release, Live Corruption, a live recording of the band's 30 June 1990 performance at the Salisbury Arts Centre, was released in 1992.

 Negative fan reactions to Corruption and accusations of selling out, compelled the band to reconsider its stylistic changes.
 The group entered Eddie Van Dale's Violent Noise Experience Club in March 1991 to record six new tracks.
-The songs produced by this session and released on the "Mass Appeal Madness" 12-inch LP exhibited a much more "raw" quality, again finding favour with fans.
+The songs produced by this session and released on the "Mass Appeal Madness" 12-inch EP exhibited a much more "raw" quality, again finding favour with fans.
 This recording, along with the "Mentally Murdered" 12-inch, the split 7-inch with S.O.B. and live tracks from Live Corruption, were released on Death by Manipulation.

-Drummer Mick Harris - the only remaining member of the Scum lineup - eventually left Napalm Death due to conflicts with the rest of the group over changes in its stylistic direction.
+Drummer Mick Harris—the only remaining member of the Scum line-up—eventually left Napalm Death due to creative differences regarding stylistic direction.
+In April 1991, Harris recorded Guts of a Virgin, the debut album for Painkiller, along with John Zorn and Bill Laswell.
+Harris later recalled the Guts sessions were when he decided to leave Napalm Death and explore different genres of music.
 Danny Herrera, a close friend of Jesse Pintado, was brought in as the new drummer.
-Herrera's drumming style has been noted for its uniqueness; being described as "Euroblast", a variant of blast beat in which simultaneous eighth notes are played on the ride cymbal and kick drum, with alternate eighth notes added on the snare drum.
-The addition of Herrera would be the last major line-up change of the band, save for Jesse Pintado's future absence, which has yet to be filled (and vocalist Phil Vane never recorded with the band).
+Herrera's drumming style has been noted for its uniqueness; it has been described as "Euroblast", a variant of blast beat in which simultaneous eighth notes are played on the ride cymbal and kick drum, with alternate eighth notes added on the snare drum.
+The addition of Herrera would be the last major line-up change of the band save for Jesse Pintado's departure in 200, which returned the band to a quartet configuration.